mgrzb451/catia-axial_flux_motor/README.md

 # Yokeless Segmented Core Axial Flux Motor

 I was learning about different types of electric motors and stumbled upon Axial Flux motors which I had never heard about before.
-That led to a deep dive on how they worked and since I read they're the future of EVs I thought *Hey, what better way to understand them than to design one myself!*
+That led to a deep dive on how they worked and since I read they're the future of EVs I thought *Hey, what better way to understand them than to design one myself!*.
+Here's my simplified concept of a Yokeless, Segmented Core, Axial Flux Motor

 During this project I learned about:
+- Electric motors, their types, principles of operation
 - Electric motor housing cooling methods
 - Sand and Investment casting
 - Bearings and bearing arrangements